rosbashlab/HyperTRIBE/docs/source/run.rst

 1. Trim and align libraries
 ---------------------------
-Trim low quality bases from either ends of reads in genomic DNA and RNA libraries (fastq files), and then align to reference genome or transcriptome.
-The alignments to the transcriptome are then processed by Picard to remove PCR duplicates.
+Trim low quality bases from either ends of reads in genomic DNA and RNA libraries (fastq files), and then align to reference genome or transcriptome.The alignments are sorted by using samtools.
 Run the “trim_and_align_gDNA.sh” shell script for gDNA library.
-The output of this shell script is “S2_gDNA.sam” which records the alignment to the genome.

 A. Trim and align gDNA Libraries
 ::